Nik20223/xcom/README.md

 # Supereyes
-E2E test project by Python via Selenium and Pytest
+Smoke test project by Python via Selenium and Pytest